SamLowell/IT-2660/README.md

 Assignment 4:  Linked List.
 Add node to the end of list, insert a node to specific location, add node the beginning of list, search list, delete node.

-Assignment 6:
+Assignment 6:  Recursion.
+Create an array of random integers and then sort the array using a recursion method.

-Assignment 7:
+Assignment 7:  Binary Trees.
+Store student information in a binary tree.

-Assignment 9:
+Assignment 9:  Graph, Queue, Breadth First search, Depth First search, Dijkstar search.
+The assignment was to create a randomly generated graph and utualize the three search algorithms: breadth first, depth first and Dijkstar.